 Creating a website for your business is the trusted way of validating your business and building trust in your customers.
 It helps them to know what you can do, your range of services or products, who has partnered with you in the past and many more information about you.
 In fact, this is the best place to sell your business.

 Most times, when people hear about a new business, they quickly go online to search for it.
 This is a way of online verification and proof of competence.
 Creating a website opens you up to a different type of customers who are not in your social media circle and may be living in a different state or country thereby increasing your business reach.

 Creating a website can reduce your startup cost.
-If you are just starting up for instance, you will not need to worry about hiring an office.
+If you are just starting up for instance and you have a website, you may not need to worry about hiring an office.
 This then means that you will be working from home.
-Remember that when you hire an office you have to pay the rent, contribute to building maintenance, pay extra light and water bills, transport yourself to and fro your office everyday etc. Owning a website eliminates all these expenses and allows you to channel your money to where it would start giving results as soon as possible.
+Remember that when you hire an office you have to pay the rent, contribute to building maintenance, pay extra light and water bills, transport yourself to and fro your office everyday etc. Owning a website and working from home eliminates all these expenses and allows you to channel your money to where it would start giving results as soon as possible.

 Imagine closing your office for a whole week because you want to attend the burial or funeral of a loved one.
 This can cause a great harm to your business if you do not have an online office.

 4. Create a referral reward system